Alie Campbell & Stephen Coakley

 Location: 1 S. King St.

 - 6:00-1:00 Live Music.
-King's Tavern and Wine Bar is hosting locally acclaimed Andy Hawk and his Train Wreck Endings band from 6-8:30, consisting of several local music legends, such as the Bordelon Brothers and Tom Allen on drums.
+King's Tavern and Wine Bar is hosting locally acclaimed Andy Hawk and his Train Wreck Endings band from 6-8:30, consisting of several local music legends.
 Afterward, from 9-1am, it's open mike night featuring a wide array of musicians.

 Location: 19 S. King St.